Javier Arizmendi: Controversy

 During the 2005 Mediterranean Games, Arizmendi controversially celebrated the nation's gold medal carrying a Spanish flag which hailed from the days of Francisco Franco's fascist dictatorship.
 The player argued it was thrown from the stands at Estadio de los Juegos Mediterráneos, and that he did not notice the emblem on it.

 Personal life

-After retiring, Arizmendi took a Master's degree in private banking.
+After retiring in June 2015 aged 31, Arizmendi took a Master's degree in private banking.
+He subsequently worked as a financial adviser.